Tuition and Fees

 Full-time MI students typically register for 4 half-credit hour courses in both the fall and winter terms.

-Student Accounts calculates tuition costs on "billing hours".
+Student Accounts calculates tuition costs based on "billing hours".
+One half-credit course (3.0 credits) is 3 billing hours.

 - 4 courses per term: 12 billing hours